We offer a variety of payment options, including payment plans.

 Payment Plans

-Harvard Extension School offers tuition payment plans to all.
+Harvard Extension School offers tuition payment plans.
 These interest-free plans allow you to pay your tuition in four installments.

-Plan enrollment is open from the first day of course registration through the course change deadline.
-The first monthly installment is due on December 1 for Spring and August 1 for Fall.
-You may enroll after the Payment Plan start date.
-However, to enroll you will need to pay any installments with a due date that has already passed.
+Plan enrollment opens on the first day of course registration.
+The first monthly installment is due on August 1 for Fall and December 1 for Spring.
+You may enroll after the payment plan start date.
+You will be prompted to pay for any missed installments.

 To view available plans and enroll in a payment plan, register for courses first.
 Then, log into MyDCE and choose the “Financial Services” option.
 Once in the Student Finance Portal, choose “Payment Plans” and select the appropriate term.
-You will see a plan option in the drop-down menu.
+Complete the prompted steps to enroll in a plan.

-Your payment plan eligible balance is the total of your tuition less any payments, including pending credits and accepted financial aid.
-If your student account balance changes for any reason your payment plan will automatically update within 24 hours.
+Your payment plan eligible balance is the total of your tuition less any payments, including pending credits and estimated financial aid.
+If your tuition balance changes for any reason, your payment plan will automatically update within 24 hours.
+If you have already enrolled in a plan and add a course/s, please wait until your plan updates before making any additional payment.

 Charges for health insurance and other fees, such as program fees, cannot be included in the payment plan.
 If you are a degree student and will be waiving the health insurance coverage, please complete your waiver before enrolling in a payment plan.

-If your payment plan becomes past due, your plan may be canceled.
-In that case, you must make immediate payment or you will be at risk of being dropped from all courses and waitlists.
+If your payment plan becomes past due, it may be canceled.
+You must then make immediate, full payment or you will be at risk of being dropped from all courses and waitlists.

 TransferMate: International Payments & Domestic Bank Wires